moja-global/About_moja_global/README.md

 ## How to Get Involved?

-moja global and the global climate needs your contribution but please respect our [Code of Conduct](https://github.com/moja-global/.github/blob/master/CODE_OF_CONDUCT.md).

 moja global welcomes a wide range of contributions as explained in [Contributing document](CONTRIBUTING.md) and in the [Wiki](https://github.com/moja-global/.github/wiki).